jessepav/libgdx-wiki-old/Third-Party-Extension-Support.md

        <description>What my extension does</description> <!-- Short description of your extension-->
        <package>my.package.cheeky</package> <!-- Package name-->
        <version>0.0.1</version>             <!-- Current release version of your extension-->
-       <compatibility>1.5.3</compatibility> <!-- Latest version of LibGDX your extension is compatible with-->
+       <compatibility>1.5.3</compatibility> <!-- Latest version of libGDX your extension is compatible with-->
        <website>http://mywebsite.com</website>  <!-- Url of your extension, either your extension website/github-->
        <gwtInherits>
               <inherit>cheeky</inherit>     <!-- GWT module of your extension, for the HTML project -->